 This evaluation plan includes the definition of scenarios, episodes, task and functionality benchmarks and their associated execution and assessment procedures.
-It takes into account scientific, economic, ethical, legal, and safety aspects, as well as inputs from stakeholders.
+It considers scientific, economic, ethical, legal, and safety aspects, as well as inputs from stakeholders.

-After taking into account scientific aspects and inputs from relevant stakeholders, different use cases have been identified as potentially having a major impact on the I&M sector, while keeping the competition attractiveness for participants, and focusing on aerial and underwater robots.
+After considering scientific aspects and inputs from relevant stakeholders, different use cases have been identified as potentially having a major impact on the I&M sector, while keeping the competition attractiveness for participants, and focusing on aerial and underwater robots.